reactjs/react.dev/content/docs/reference-dom-elements.md

 ### selected

-The `selected` attribute is supported by `<option>` components.
+The `selected` attribute is supported by `<option />` components.
 You can use it to set whether the component is selected.
 This is useful for building controlled components.

 ### style